darrenjaworski/paulie-pomodoro/README.md

 - `paulie-pomodoro.workingSessionLength`: Length of the working session in minutes (default: 24)
 - `paulie-pomodoro.breakSessionLength`: Length of the break session in minutes (default: 6)
 - `paulie-pomodoro.enableNotifications`: Enable info notifications (default: disabled)
-- `paulie-pomodor.autoSwitchSessions`: Enable automatically switching the session and leaving the timer running (default: disabled)
+- `paulie-pomodoro.autoSwitchSessions`: Enable automatically switching the session and leaving the timer running (default: disabled)

 ## Commands